bpesquet/bpesquet.github.io/content/slides/ai-for-defence/index.md

 - Predictive analytics (identifying trends and patterns within a dataset to then predict the likelihood of, and when, that trend will occur again) can be used to correlate signs of preparation for unlawful activities.
 - Such services make heavy use of Machine Learning and are offered by companies like [Palantir](https://en.wikipedia.org/wiki/Palantir_Technologies).
-- There are, of course, many ethical issues.
+- There are, of course, many associated ethical issues.

 ---